Season 3, Episode 4

 Susan Rylance:

 Yeah, you know, when I had seen this question in advance, I had to stop and think a little bit about it.
 Because, you know, a couple of years ago, we had three generations now we have four.
 So the question has been out there of how do we work with different generations.
 And what I see is our leaders have to have a much higher emotional intelligence.
 So EQ.
 Because you have so many different generations, and they all have similar needs, but different needs and how they want to grow.
-So, leaders, the IQ or EQ that they have to have is so much greater in order for their teams to succeed.
+So, leaders, the IQ or EQ that they have to have is so much greater for their teams to succeed.
 And I know that seems so simplistic, but I've seen it where you can have a leader that has a high IQ, but he's he or she is not able to help grow their teams, because they're not understanding the individualistic needs of their teams.
-And sometimes it's not necessarily by generation, but culture and different as we continue to be more diverse, it's getting more, the workforce is getting more complex.
-And so that's where the understanding the talent is more key, and talent has changed themselves.
+And sometimes it's not necessarily by generation, but culture and differences as we continue to be more diverse, it's getting more, the workforce is getting more complex.
+And so that's where understanding talent is more key, and talent has changed itself.
 So we think about Gen X 10 years ago, they're becoming very similar to Gen Y in terms of what they want.
 And in that it's, I want a purpose.
 I want a vision and mission.
 And that's what I want to work for with a company and as Gen Xers as we continue to evolve in our careers and kind of see that light of what's beyond the workforce.
-The purpose and mission is way more important than it was 10 years ago to us.
+The purpose and mission are way more important than it was 10 years ago to us.

 Michael Kithcart: